AlphaOPT: Formulating Optimization Programs with Self-Improving LLM Experience Library: Methodology

-\paragraph{Evolver: Library Refinement.} Building on the diagnosis, the Evolver agent refines insights in two steps: condition refinement and refinement verification.
-First, for each diagnosed insight, the agent strengthens or prunes its applicability condition.
+\paragraph{\textbf{Library Refinement.}} Building on the diagnosed interaction of each insight, the LLM agent first strengthens or prunes its applicability condition.
 Negative tasks contribute explicit \emph{inapplicability clauses} (e.g., constraints or contexts that block use), while unretrieved tasks highlight missing applicability signals.
-The Evolver then proposes multiple refinement strategies (e.g., adding preconditions, introducing keyword anchors, merging overlapping triggers) and produces candidate conditions with the goal of preserving correct cases, eliminating mismatches, and recovering previously missed tasks.
+Multiple refinement strategies are asked to be proposed (e.g., adding preconditions, introducing keyword anchors, merging overlapping triggers) and produce candidate conditions with the goal of preserving correct cases, eliminating mismatches, and recovering previously missed tasks.
 Then, each candidate condition replaces the original and is tested over the union $R_i = S_i^{+} \cup S_i^{-} \cup S_i^{u}$.
-A performance score
+A performance score {

-quantifies improvement.
-Here, “kept positives” are tasks that still remain correctly retrieved after refinement; “corrected negatives” are tasks that were misled by the insight before and no longer retrieved; and “recovered unretrieved” are tasks that become correctly retrieved after refinement.
+} quantifies improvement.
+Here, \emph{kept positives} are tasks that remain correctly retrieved after refinement; \emph{corrected negatives} are tasks that were misled by the insight before and are no longer retrieved; and \emph{recovered unretrieved} are tasks that become correctly retrieved after refinement.
 We accept refinements that increase $p_i$ and keep the one with the highest $p_i$.
 The workflow for this stage is illustrated in the right panel of Figure~\ref{fig:workflow}.